 In 2016, it was clear that the mission and vision of TVBA outgrew the small part-time volunteer staff supporting the association and annual events.
 In early 2017, Dr. Eric W. Barton, CEO of Maryville-based Vanquish Worldwide and long-time TVBA supporter, reached out to Williams with an idea of an association partnership, organizational structure, and plan to support and grow TVBA.

 Barton, an eleven-year Marine Corps veteran and serial entrepreneur, understands the challenges facing small businesses across many different sectors.
-Barton owns a successful government contracting company and many other businesses, one of which is Business Owners Benefits Association (BOBA).
+Barton owns a successful government contracting company and many other businesses.